How to Deploy Smart Contracts With $0 Gas Using Testnets

 forge install OpenZeppelin/openzeppelin-contracts --no-commit

-- Add a contract:
+Add a token contract

 // SPDX-License-Identifier: MIT